-- 5.20 The bad debt provision is charged to operating costs to reflect the company's assessment of the risk of non-recoverability of debtors.
+- 5.19 The bad debt provision is charged to operating costs to reflect the company's assessment of the risk of non-recoverability of debtors.
 It is calculated by applying expected erosion rates to debts outstanding at the end of the accounting period.
 These collection rates take into account the age of the debt and type of debt.
 Higher provisioning percentages are applied to older categories of debt.
 Bad debt provisioning rates are updated annually to reflect the latest collection performance data from the company's billing system.
-All debt greater than five years old is fully provided for. - 5.21 The bad debt provision also takes into account the recoverability of debts which will ultimately be cancelled and may or may not be rebilled, and of debts which have not yet been billed, but are part of the metered sales accrual. - 5.22 Future expected performance (taking into account historic trends) is also used to validate our bad debt provisions to ensure that use of historic performance will not result in a material misstatement. - 5.23 A provision is also made against debts held by Water Only Companies (WOCs) who bill their customers for sewerage services on behalf of the Group.
-Since detailed information about the debt held on our behalf by the WOCs is limited, we provide via 2 methods.
-Where the WOC has been able to supply their provision methodology, we have utilised the WOCs calculation.
-Where this is not available, we provide for the debt with an average rate based on 2 data points, a rate calculated using the bad debt provision applied by the WOCs in their most recent statutory accounts, as a percentage of their billed debts and a rate calculated using the directly billed provision rate.
-We consider current performance and any information available to us to create the provision we then make a management judgement in respect of future credit losses, in accordance with the requirements of IFRS 9.
+All debt greater than five years old is fully provided for. - 5.20 The bad debt provision also takes into account the recoverability of debts which will ultimately be cancelled and may or may not be rebilled, and of debts which have not yet been billed, but are part of the metered sales accrual. - 5.21 Future expected performance (taking into account historic trends) is also used to validate our bad debt provisions to ensure that use of historic performance will not result in a material misstatement. - 5.22 A provision is also made against debts held by Water Only Companies (WOCs) who bill their customers for sewerage services on behalf of the Group.
+Since detailed information about the debt held on our behalf by the WOCs is limited, we provision via two methods.
+Where the WOC has been able to supply their provision methodology, we provision with an average rate based on two data points: the provision WOCs calculation, and a rate calculated using the directly billed provision rate.
+Where this is not available the WOCs provided rate is replaced with a rate calculated using the bad debt provision applied by the WOCs in their most recent statutory accounts, as a percentage of their billed debts and a rate calculated using the directly billed provision rate.
+We consider current performance and any information available to us to create the provision, we then make a management judgement in respect of future credit losses, in accordance with the requirements of IFRS 9.